Jethet/wiki-hh/Git-GitHub-Terminal/gitCommands.md

 Otherwise, you'll have to manually sort through them in the conflicted file.
 Make sure you have no `<<<` or `>>>` in your file as your conflicts live in these.

 ### Reverting a single file
-This will undo all of your changes for a single file (NB: his will lose any amends you haven't committed so only do this if you're sure):
+This will undo all of your changes for a single file: `git checkout -- /path-to/file`
-`git checkout -- /path-to/file`
+This will **lose** any amends that have not been committed.

 ### Git stash
 `git stash push -m "Temporary changes"` switch branch without committing the changes you made on the current branch